-This dog doesn’t merely have an obscenely adorable name.
-They live up to their title as well.
-Cute and cuddly, the Maltipoo is a popular hybrid breed for a good reason.
-Not only are these mixed breed pooches as sweet as they come, but they have all the traits of a fantastic companion dog.
-This is a pup that will steal your heart and never get it back.
+The Maltese Poodle mix is a popular designer dog for a good reason – the combination of two hypoallergenic, cute dogs results in a new breed that inherits the best traits from both parents.
+Not only is the Maltipoo as sweet as they come, but they have all it takes to be a fantastic companion dog.
+This is a pup that will steal your heart and you’ll never get it back.
 The major downside of owning one is merely that you’ll have a hard time accepting any other breed of dog ever again.
 Once you go Maltipoo, no other pooch will ever do!

 Maltipoos are bred to be hypoallergenic dogs.
 However, not all puppies will grow to fulfill this hope.
-If allergies are the reason for getting a Maltipoo, make sure to check your reactions first.
+If allergies are the reason for getting a Maltipoo puppy, make sure to check your reactions first.
 You should spend a considerable amount of time with with your puppy and others from the litter to ensure that your allergies won’t kick in.
 Let’s face it; nobody wants to get a new puppy only to have to give him up weeks later due to allergy problems.
-So putting in the effort early will save you some heartbreak, even if it’ll be tough to tear yourself away from the adorable little of Matlipoo pups once you start having a reaction.
-To learn more about the Maltipoo, please continue to read our detailed guide to these beloved breed of designer dog.
+So putting in the effort early will save you some heartbreak, even if it’ll be tough to tear yourself away from the adorable little of Maltese Poodle puppies once you start having a reaction.

 Unfortunately, there is still quite a bit we don’t know about the history of designer dog breeds, but the biggest mystery about them is their origin.
 Apart from the popular Labradoodle, not many hybrid breeds have a well-documented history.
 What we now think of as designer dogs were considered little more mutts by pure breed dog snobs for so long that no one bothered to chronicle their official origin.
 In many instances, the first litter likely came about by accident.
 We simply don’t know where most of these beautiful brands of pup came from, unlike many of the more established pure bred doggos.